- Know the signs of elder abuse and financial fraud.

-- Has he or she mentioned regretting or worrying about any financial decisions made recently?
+- Have they mentioned regretting or worrying about any financial decisions made recently?

-- Does anyone else have access to their accounts or assets, or to his or her home (where sensitive documents and passwords may be)?
+- Does anyone else have access to their accounts or assets, or to their home (where sensitive documents and passwords may be)?

-- Has anyone recently asked them to change their will in their favor?
+- Has anyone recently asked them to change their will or power of attorney in their favor?

 Setting checks and balances

-Your loved one and your family may decide that it’s perfectly appropriate for a caregiver to receive some payment for services rendered in exchange for their work—or your loved one may determine that payment for services rendered will be distributed only as part of his or her estate settlement.
-In either case, the key is to establish expectations, ground rules, and appropriate checks and balances to ensure that everyone follows the plan—and to have your loved one update his or her estate plan, if need be, to document these wishes and avoid potential misunderstandings between family members.
+Your loved one and your family may decide that it's perfectly appropriate for a caregiver to receive some payment for services rendered in exchange for their work—or your loved one may determine that payment for services rendered will be distributed only as part of their estate settlement.
+In either case, the key is to establish expectations, ground rules, and appropriate checks and balances to ensure that everyone follows the plan—and to have your loved one update their estate plan, if need be, to document these wishes and avoid potential misunderstandings between family members.

-Review the financial information and estate planning documents regularly.
-At least annually, discuss your loved one’s wishes and ensure that the documents continue to reflect them accurately.
-Also discuss whether anyone has asked your family member to change his or her plans.
+- Review the financial information and estate planning documents regularly.
+At least annually, discuss your loved one's wishes and ensure that the documents continue to reflect them accurately.
+Also discuss whether anyone has asked your family member to change their plans.
 Consider suggesting that your loved one consult a trusted friend or family member before making any changes official.

-Get to know your family member’s team.
-It may be appropriate for your loved one to introduce trusted family members to his or her attorney, tax adviser, financial adviser, and/or medical staff.
+- Get to know your family member's team.
+It may be appropriate for your loved one to introduce trusted family members to their attorney, tax adviser, financial adviser, and/or medical staff.
 Establishing these relationships before they are needed can make the process smoother when they do become necessary.

-Take care of caregivers.
-Don’t let yourself (or a loved one’s primary caregiver) become overwhelmed.
-Line up respite care to give the primary caregiver a break from his or her responsibilities.
-Read Viewpoints: Caring for aging parents.
+- Take care of caregivers.
+Don't let yourself (or a loved one's primary caregiver) become overwhelmed.
+Line up respite care to give the primary caregiver a break from their responsibilities.
+Read Viewpoints on Fidelity.com: Caring for aging parents.

-Make unannounced visits.
+- Make unannounced visits.
 If your loved one is frequently alone with a caregiver, drop by unexpectedly.
 Assess the living space: Is it clean, orderly, and well stocked?
 Look for signs that your loved one is nervous or uncomfortable to speak with you.
-See if he or she whispers, to avoid being overheard by his or her caregiver.
+See if your loved one whispers, to avoid being overheard by their caregiver.
+Ask about what they're eating, and check to see that valuables are still there.
 Ask about what he or she is eating, and check to see that valuables are still there.

 What to do if you suspect abuse has occurred

-If you are concerned that your loved one may have been the victim of fraud or other abuse, ask him or her directly.
-One of the reasons elder abuse is underreported is that well-meaning onlookers are afraid to act unless they’re absolutely certain that abuse is occurring.
+If you are concerned that your loved one may have been the victim of fraud or other abuse, ask them directly.
+One of the reasons elder abuse is underreported is that well-meaning onlookers are afraid to act unless they're absolutely certain that abuse is occurring.
 If your loved one is in immediate danger, call the police or 911 immediately.